 Almost every household has this hidden under their sinks and the reason these are effective is that they contain poisonous and powerful toxins used to break down the blockage.
 Effective, sometimes, but you need to take a precaution at all times because these are harmful to your health.
 If these chemicals are powerful enough to dissolve the blockage, just imagine how it can affect your body.

 Once it comes in contact with your eyes or your skin, this may cause a painful rash.
 Some products may even cause burns.
 Inhaling it can cause irritation to your throat and lungs, which may lead to sneezing and headaches.
-While you’re health is our primary concern, these chemicals can also be harmful for your plumbing system.
+While your health is our primary concern, these chemicals can also be harmful to your plumbing system.
 The corrosive chemicals don’t just work through the blockage, they can also eat through weak areas in pipes and damage sealants like rubber washers leading to a potential leak in your home.